IISHub/izyane-website/replit.md

-✓ Moved Team and Portfolio links to footer under "Opportunities" section ✓ Increased navbar height for better prominence and visual presence ✓ Fixed dark mode text colors in Products and Services sections for better readability
+✓ Moved Team and Portfolio links to footer under "Opportunities" section ✓ Increased navbar height for better prominence and visual presence ✓ Fixed dark mode text colors in Products and Services sections for better readability ✓ Updated About section tabs to use horizontal line style instead of buttons ✓ Improved dark mode text contrast in About section for better readability ✓ Moved navigation links to the right side next to theme toggle ✓ Added Home link to navigation for consistent routing across all pages ✓ Reduced hero section height from full screen to 85vh for better proportions ✓ Implemented interactive service modals with detailed information, pricing, and portfolio examples

 ## System Architecture